 Max Planck School Matter to Life

-The Max Planck School Matter to Life is organized by the Heidelberg University, the Göttingen University, the Technical University of Munich, the Leibniz Institute for Interactive Materials at the RWTH Aachen and different Max Planck Institutes.
-Faculty and researchers from diverse scientific backgrounds, but with overlapping research interests will mentor and teach the students which may then choose from over 20 of Germany’s most renowned and successful research laboratories to pursue their research in the emerging scientific area of The Physics, Chemistry and Engineering of Life .
+The Max Planck School Matter to Life is organized by Heidelberg University, Göttingen University, Technical University of Munich, Leibniz Institute for Interactive Materials at RWTH Aachen and different Max Planck Institutes.
+Faculty and researchers from diverse scientific backgrounds, but with overlapping research interests will mentor and teach the students which may then choose from over 40 of Germany’s most renowned and successful research laboratories to pursue their research in the emerging scientific area of Matter to Life.

 - Generous financial & medical insurance support